---

 ```

-## What to do instead
+## What to do

 **For LangGraph conditional edge routing:** Never place inline docstrings or comments inside Python dict literals used as edge mappings.
 Move all comments to lines outside the dict.
-Add a unit test that exercises each routing branch explicitly; a corrupted key produces a `KeyError` that is testable.
-Do not rely on type checking or static analysis to catch this — it appears syntactically valid.
+Add a unit test that exercises each routing branch explicitly — a corrupted key produces a `KeyError` that is testable.
+Always include an explicit `"__end__": "__end__"` entry in `path_map` for any conditional router that may return `__end__` (bug #6770).

 ```python